FunnyPocketBook/AltioraBot/README.md

 # AltioraBot

 ## Polls
-All commands have to start with a caret `^` and have to be in the first line of the message.
+All commands have to start with a tiny mountain (caret) `^` and have to be in the first line of the message.
 Any text that the user wants to add has to be in another line.

 ```
 ^autopoll -timer 10m -reminder 2m 30s -ping @role @mention